 Scrounging up the money for a standard 20% down payment on a home can be a challenge for some.
 If you fall short of this prespecified amount, you will likely encounter private mortgage insurance, or PMI.
 PMI is there to safeguard lenders from the possible perils that a mortgage with a low down payment could induce.
 For those that prefer small down payments, though, PMI is virtually unavoidable.
+A financial advisor could help you create a financial plan for your mortgage needs and goals.
 Below, we take a closer look at what PMI is, how much it’ll cost you and how to cancel it.

 What Is Private Mortgage Insurance (PMI)?